Last Updated on January 9, 2026 by Admin

 - FAQs

 Ensuring food safety and quality is paramount for public health and consumer trust.
-Comprehensive regulations and standards govern the food industry to safeguard these principles.
-This article provides an overview of the critical aspects of food safety and food quality standards regulations, including labelling, industry safety, packaging standards, and overarching requirements.
+Comprehensive food safety and standards regulations govern the food industry to safeguard these principles.
+This article provides an overview of the critical aspects of these regulations, including labelling, industry safety, packaging standards, and overarching requirements.

 What Are Food Safety Standards?